DanielAbraham04/WL-Interpreter-Ruby/README.md

 The syntax and semantics of WL instructions is given below.
 VARINT x i - This instruction assigns an integer i to a variable x.
 Variable x is implicitly declared the first time it is used.
 VARLIST y arg1, arg2, ... - This instruction assigns a list to a variable y.
 Variable y is implicitly declared the first time it is used.
 The list will contain a variable number or arguments provided in a comma-separated sequence.
+Each argument arg1, arg2, etc. can be either an integer constant or a variable denoting a list or an integer.
-COMBINE list1 list2 - Each argument arg1, arg2, etc. can be either an integer constant or a variable denoting a list or an integer.
-Argument list list1 is concatenated with list2.
+COMBINE list1 list2 - Argument list list1 is concatenated with list2.
 The resulting list is stored back into list1.
 GET x i list - The i-th element of list is assigned to variable x.
 Variable x is implicitly declared the first time it is used.
 SET x i list - The i-th element of list is set to x. x could be integer constant or a variable denoting either a list or an integer.
 COPY list1 list2 - The content of list2 is deep copied into list1.
 CHS x - This statement changes the sign of the integer value bound to x.
 ADD x y - This statement adds the integers bound to the two arguments and stores the result in x.
-IF x i - If x is an empty list or the number zero, jump to instruction at line i
+IF x i - If x is an empty list or the number zero, jump to instruction at line i.
 HLT - Terminates program execution.